trang-nguyenn/trang-nguyenn.github.io/_pages/about.md

   - /about.html
 ---
 I am a third-year PhD student in the Department of Computer Science, University of Cambridge, supervised by [Prof Pietro Liò](https://www.cl.cam.ac.uk/~pl219/).
-I am working on topological approaches to geometric deep learning.
+I am working on topological approaches for geometric deep learning.

 I am currently on a research internship at Twitter.
 I've previously interned at Google Brain (2020) and Google X (2019).
 In 2019, I have graduated with distinction the MPhil in Advanced Computer Science at Cambridge with a Best MPhil Student Award.
 Previously, I did my undergraduate studies at The University of
 Manchester (UK) with an [award-winning](https://www.manchester.ac.uk/discover/news/multiple-successes-for-manchester-undergrads-at-worlds-most-prestigious-student-awards/) dissertation on *Text to Image Synthesis using Generative Adversarial Networks* supervised